 “You can be a filmmaker.
 It's all happening right now, just don't worry about failing.
 You want to know how to make a movie?
 Start making a movie.
 That's it.
 Go for it.
 Don’t be scared.
 Buy the ticket, get the camera and go wherever you think your heart is leading you to.
 And when you get there, make sure your battery is charged and you hit record."

-After a special one-night theater showing in mid-May, The Snowman Trek movie is set for digital release this summer.
+After a special one-night theater showing in mid-May.
+UPDATE 7/10/2018: The Snowman Trek movie is now available for download.